Rail Trail Parking

 Plan a visit to the unofficial swimming holes along Route 209 near Kerhonkson, NY.
 Find directions, safety tips, and access info for these natural creeks.

-Location Details
+Location

-Tucked into the rolling landscape of Ulster County, the swimming holes of the Kerhonkson region feel like a well-kept secret shared between locals and those lucky enough to wander off the beaten path.
+Tucked into the rolling landscape of Ulster County, the swimming holes of the Kerhonkson region feel like a quiet find shared between locals and those lucky enough to wander off the beaten path.
 Strung loosely along Route 209, these unofficial spots along Sandburg Creek and Rondout Creek offer something increasingly rare: a genuinely wild place to cool off on a hot summer afternoon, surrounded by towering forest and the sound of water moving over ancient stone.

 The terrain here is quintessential Catskills — dense hardwood forests punctuated by mossy rock outcroppings and the glint of creek water through the trees.
 Both Sandburg Creek and Rondout Creek have carved their way through the region over centuries, leaving behind a series of natural rock formations that pool into swimmable hollows.
 The geology tells a long story: smooth, curved stone walls worn by millennia of current, shallow ledges giving way to deeper pockets where the water takes on a cool, greenish clarity.
 In summer, the canopy closes overhead and the air near the water feels noticeably cooler — a welcome relief when the valley bakes in July heat.
 Come fall, the same corridors explode in amber and crimson, making even a casual walk to the water feel like a reward in itself.

 These are true swimming holes in the oldest sense: no ropes, no lifeguards, no concession stands.
 What you'll find instead is a range of natural options — some spots shallow enough for kids to wade and splash, others with depth enough for a proper swim or a careful jump from a low rock ledge.
-The water in both Sandburg Creek and Rondout Creek runs crystal clear in summer, fed by the surrounding hillsides and filtered through rock.
+The water in both Sandburg Creek and Rondout Creek runs clear in summer, fed by the surrounding hillsides and filtered through rock.
 It's cold even in August, the kind of cold that makes you gasp on entry and feel electric once you're in.
 Because these are unofficial, unsanctioned sites, the experience changes depending on the season and recent rainfall.
 Spring brings dramatic flow and powerful current; summer mellows things into inviting pools.
 A little exploration is part of the charm — and part of the responsibility.

 Access to most of these spots runs along Route 209, and the majority are reachable with a short walk from a roadside pull-off.
 The difficulty is rated moderate: no technical hiking required, but you should wear sturdy shoes and be prepared to pick your way across uneven, potentially slippery creek banks.
 Facilities are unknown at these informal sites, so arrive self-sufficient — bring water, snacks, a towel, and pack out everything you bring in.
 Swimming here is free of charge, though that also means there is no maintenance crew, no posted rules, and no safety infrastructure.
 Use good judgment, especially with children or after heavy rain when water levels and currents can shift quickly.